F2Codes/C2RustTranspiler/README.md

 How to Run

-1. Open the project folder in your terminal or IDE
+1. Open the project folder in your terminal or IDE or Download it from Releases.

 2. Run: